 - Scores of 3 or above on three or more AP exams in at least two content areas.
 Scores on ACT or SAT tests are not acceptable as a demonstration of academic commitment.

 - Other demonstrable individual achievement in academics.
 Publication in for-profit compilations is insufficient.
 Performance on state end-of-course or end-of-year exams is not sufficient.

 - Character: Applicants must submit at least one letter of recommendation from a school teacher/administrator, ecclesiastical leader or community representative who can attest that the applicant represents the ideals of the society (integrity, intellectual curiosity, academic commitment and a concern for others).

-Applications will be reviewed by the Mensa Honor Society Selection Committee, and applicants will be notified of their admission to the society within eight weeks.
-Applications will be accepted year-round.
+Applications are reviewed by the Mensa Honor Society Selection Committee, and applicants will be notified of their admission to the society within eight weeks.
+Applications are accepted year-round.

 During the application process, the selection committee may request further information or clarification from applicants.
 Failure to provide additional information will be grounds for rejection of the application.
 If an application is rejected for any reason, the candidate may re-apply after a six-month waiting period.

 Accommodations for the application process are available, please contact firstname.lastname@example.org.

 Graduating Young Mensans who are members of the society in good standing will be entitled to receive certificates of recognition and complimentary honor cords, suitable for wearing at their high school graduations and pursuant to permission from their respective campuses.
 Students must be current members of both Mensa and the Mensa Honor Society to receive the cords and certificate.